Make-At-Home Pad Thai Sauce Recipe

 Here are some additions you can make to your sauce

 You can, of course, make a few tweaks to flavor your pad Thai sauce and customize it to your individual taste.
-Brookes suggests adding garlic or fresh chilis, and notes, as well, that "some pad Thai sauce recipes also include peanut butter."
+For starters, Brookes notes that "some pad Thai sauce recipes also include peanut butter."
 Chili garlic sauce or sambal oelek could also be used, and in some sauces lime juice is used as a sour element in place of the tamarind.
 You could also make a vegan version by skipping the fish sauce, although in that case Brookes says, "I would recommend adding an extra tablespoon of soy sauce."

 The sauce isn't just for pad Thai

 While this pad Thai sauce can, of course, be used to sauce pad Thai, that's not all you can do with it.
-Brookes lists "other general stir fry general, over rice or noodles or for dipping" as some of the uses for this sauce — try it with potstickers or gyoza.
+Brookes suggests pairing this pad Thai sauce with other stir fries in general, or simply with rice or noodles.
+You might also find this sauce useful for dipping with potstickers or gyoza.
 You could also use it as a marinade for pork or chicken, or even use it to dress an Asian-style slaw or salad.

 Make-at-Home Pad Thai Sauce Recipe